Jonathan Wylie is a digital learning consultant who has a passion for helping others get the best out of their technology.

 How to Take iPhone Portrait Photos

-- Swipe along the bottom of the screen until you find Portrait mode
+- Swipe along the bottom of the screen above the capture button until you find Portrait mode.

-Note: If you have an iPhone XR, iPhone XS or iPhone XS Max, you can also adjust the iPhone depth effect before you take the picture.
+Note: If you have an iPhone XR, iPhone XS, or iPhone XS Max, you can also adjust the iPhone depth effect before taking the picture.
 Simply tap the "f" in the top right-hand corner of the screen to activate the depth slider, and move it left or right to adjust the amount of blur in the background of your image.

 How to Use Portrait Lighting on iOS